Most of us know the importance of regular exercise, but how much do I need every day becomes the question.

 Also, factors such as age and physical health influence the amount of recommended daily exercise.

-This means people can exercise different amounts each day depending on several factors, so let’s look at some of the recommendations for daily exercise.
+This means people can exercise in different amounts each day depending on several factors, so let’s look at some of the daily exercise recommendations.

 Exercise: How Much Do I Need Every Day?